crespoxx/RokketLabsPruebaTecnica/README.md

 ----

 # RokketLabsPruebaTecnica (English)
-RokketLabsPruebaTecnica is an app developed in React Native (not Expo) which objective is to show a list of posts by their tags.
+RokketLabsPruebaTecnica is an app developed in React Native (not Expo) which purpose is to show a list of posts by their tags.

 ## Packages needed and their use
 ### Native Base